saiakarsh193/chessmen-online/README.md

 ## Usage

-The interface is a server-client design, therefore one system needs to act as a common server.
-The server system can also host a client if required, but all systems should be on the same LAN (Local Area Network).
+The network interface is a simple server-client setup.
+Therefore one system needs to act as a common server (this server system can also host a client if required).
+All systems should be on the same LAN (Local Area Network) to be able to communicate with each other.
 The `ip_addr` and `port` in `env.yaml` for each system should be set to the IP address and port of the server system.

 The env variables are stored in [env.yaml](env.yaml), change them accordingly.
 ```yaml